 It is a demanding but privileged job.
-I have a great team, and the support I need to achieve all our collective ambitions.
+I have a great team of 85 members of staff, and the support I need to achieve all our collective ambitions.
 Together, we emphasise home-from-home care, giving active and stimulating lifestyles to our residents and working with them to deliver the care they want and need.

 I am proud to say that we are considered the care home of choice in the Hastings and St. Leonards-on-Sea area.
 This is reflected in a high demand for places and the positive feedback we get from our residents, their families and visiting professionals.